RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 # Basic AI chatbot in Teams

-> We appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).
+> The feature is in Preview, we appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 [Teams AI Library](https://github.com/microsoft/teams-ai) is a SDK that specifically designed to assist you in creating bots capable of interacting with Teams and Microsoft 365 applications.
 It is constructed using the [Bot Framework SDK](https://github.com/microsoft/botbuilder-js) as its foundation, simplifying the process of developing bots that interact with Teams' artificial intelligence capabilities.